Cravings, Decoded – Part 7 of 7

 It’s about preparation, practice, and trust.

-You’re just getting stronger—one moment, one tool, one quiet victory at a time.
+You’re not powerless.
+You’re getting stronger, one moment, one tool, and one quiet victory at a time.

 — Brent